Sk1droWWW/pseudo-calendar/README.md

 - First path, go to the [link](https://appdistribution.firebase.dev/i/3d09e8f1191dece8) and download the apk file to your smartphone, use...
 - The second path, with Android Studio, drag the project out of the [GitHub](https://github.com/Sk1droWWW/pseudo-calendar)

+### Additional Information

+- The application is not yet fully completed, but it is already possible to use it.
+- Not Implemented: file picker for events, but can use application without it in "default" branch and in master branch with this bugged feature